There are a lot of health and diet fads popping up all the time. But the truth is, good health will only ever be the result of three things.

 Every morning when you wake, rinse your mouth out and then drink a couple of cups of water.
 It will assist rehydration from the night and stimulate your digestive system.

 Fruits.
-Fruits are great but due to the large amount of fructose consuming too much is bad for your teeth.
+Fruits are great but due to a large amount of fructose, consuming too much is bad for your teeth.
 Limit yourself to three serves a day.
-Note also that high fructose corn syrup is concentrated fructose and is much more harmful to your health than regular fructose found naturally in fruits.
+High fructose corn syrup is much more harmful to your health than regular fruit fructose.

 Vegetables.
 You cannot eat too many vegetables.
 They should make up a big part of your diet.
 Local fruits and vegetables that are in season for your location are best.